Angelfish, also known as Pterophyllum scalare, are disc-shaped freshwater cichlids initially found in the tropical parts of South America.

 - Finally, the territorial angelfish cannot survive with so many co-specific fishes because they tend to fight over everything, from food to territory.
 You should keep at most six angelfish in a school or community aquarium because they predominantly function domineering and mini hierarchies.

-It is crucial to remember that the wild angelfish habitat contains a diverse species of fishes.
+It is crucial to remember that the wild angelfish habitat contains diverse species of fish.
 It means they can survive with a large variant of the tank if there are territories and as long as the other fishes do not come too close for the angelfish to feel threatened.

 The angelfish breeding happens so quickly among mature female and male pairs.